KevinBatdorf/wp-xeet/readme.txt

 == Description ==

-The standard Tweet, or Xeet, loads in 500kb of front end JavaScript, tracking cookies, and lots of noise.
+The standard Tweet, or Post (or Xeet?), loads in 500kb of front end JavaScript, tracking cookies, and lots of noise.
 This plugin avoids all of that by pre-rendering the entire Tweet statically.
 Say goodbye to bulky Tweets!

 [https://github.com/KevinBatdorf/wp-xeet](https://github.com/KevinBatdorf/wp-xeet)

 = Features =
-* Embed a Tweet/Xeet without an iframe
+* Embed a Tweet/Post/Xeet without an iframe
 * Save 500kb of page load
 * No Twitter/X cookies, tracking, JavaScript, etc
 * Static - Twitter/X changes won't affect your site